oceanlau/garbage/InformationRetrieval/README.md

 Binary: documents and queries are represented as binary incidence vectors of terms (**x** and **q**) like in boolean retrieval.
 Independence: Using naive bayes assumption, assuming terms occur in documents independently.
 Using the principle of probability ranking, we need to rank documents according to **p(R=1|q,x)**.

--   The math (from Stanford's slide): Using odds and Bayes' Rule, we rank documents by odds:
+-   The math (skip this if you want to): Using odds and Bayes' Rule, we rank documents by odds:

     <img alt="BIM1" src="./assets/BIM1.png" width="500">